W R I T E R | T E A C H E R | R E S E A R C H E R

-Hall has taught community based creative writing workshops through the Worker Center in Buffalo and Just Buffalo Literary Center.
-He has eight years of university teaching experience including introductory, intermediate, and advanced creative writing workshops as well as environmental literature.
+Teacher // Hall has taught community based creative writing workshops through the Worker Center in Buffalo and Just Buffalo Literary Center.
+His college teaching experience includes all levels of undergraduate creative writing and environmental literature.
+He is frequently amazed by his students.

-Hall received a PhD in Literature from the University at Buffalo, SUNY in 2018 where he wrote a dissertation on liquid commons in literature.
-In 2015, The Journal of Post Colonial Studies published his article on figures of water and waste in Palestinian literature.
+Researcher // In 2018, Hall received a PhD in Literature from the University at Buffalo, SUNY upon completion of his dissertation on liquid commons in eighteenth-century literature.
+The Journal of Post Colonial Studies and Eighteenth-Century Fiction have published his articles on literature, water, waste, and imperialism.
+His reviews have appeared in Terrain.org, The Colorado Review, and Fence Digital.
+His current research project involves the literature of settler colonialism in Western New York.

 If you or your community is interested in being in conversation with Joe or to follow his work, you can find him at joehalljoehall on Twitter and Instagram and joescirehall / at / g m a i l . com.